 Premenstrual Syndrome Relief with Chinese Medicine

 In Chinese medicine a normal menstrual period should be pain free with a modest amount of bright red blood.
 Pain, dark blood and emotional fluctuations are signs of imbalance that can be corrected with Chinese medicine.
 There are number of different patterns that can present with menstrual irregularities and infertility, and understanding these patterns can help in choosing the most appropriate herbal formulas that will bring balance back to the body.
-Because this is considered a complicated health condition, regular application of Acu-sticks to correlated acupressure points, external topical remedies, and organic herbs are often required for for a number of months to address all of the symptoms of PMS fully.
+For best outcomes using self-care , combine associated Acupressure Sticks™ to acu-points, organic herbs, topical remedies, and good lifestyle practices.

 Acupressure Points to Alleviate Symptoms of PMS

 - Apply the Earth Element Acupressure Stick to Acupressure Point Spleen 4